twineworks/tweakflow/site/content/reference.md

 Casts a and b to long, and performs integer division.

-Each operand must be either a long or a double.
+Each operand must be either a long, double, or decimal.
 Any other types throw an error.

 If any operands are `nil`, the result is `nil`.